SAP/ui5-tooling/docs/pages/Configuration.md

 - `addTryCatchRestartWrapper`: By default set to `false`.
 If set to `true`, bootable module bundles gets wrapped with a try/catch to filter "Restart" errors
 - `usePredefineCalls`: If set to `true`, `sap.ui.predefine` is used for UI5 modules
 - `numberOfParts`: By default set to `1`.
 The number of parts into which a module bundle should be splitted
 - `sourceMap`: By default set to `true`.
-Adds source maps support to the bundle.
+Adds source map support to the bundle.
 Available since UI5 Tooling `v3.0.0`

 ## Specification Versions
 A project must define a Specification Version by setting the `specVersion` property.
 UI5 Tooling uses this information to detect whether the currently installed version is compatible to a projects configuration.